Dinesh Kumar Khara: Education

-He is a postgraduate in Commerce from Delhi School of Economics and an MBA from the Faculty of Management Studies, New Delhi.
+He is a MCom from Delhi School of Economics and an MBA from the Faculty of Management Studies – University of Delhi, New Delhi.
 He is also a Certified Associate of the Indian Institute of Bankers (CAIIB).

 Career

 Khara joined SBI in 1984 as a Probationary Officer.
 He has held several key positions such as MD (Global Banking & Subsidiaries), MD (Associates & Subsidiaries), MD & CEO (SBI Mutual Funds) and Chief General Manager – Bhopal Circle.
 He was also posted in SBI, Chicago for an overseas assignment.
 As Managing Director, he led the International Banking Group, Corporate Banking and Global Treasury Operations, as well as the non-banking subsidiaries of the Bank viz., SBI Cards, SBIMF, SBI Life Insurance and SBI General Insurance, etc. He executed the merger of five Subsidiary Banks of SBI and Bhartiya Mahila Bank with SBI.
 Additionally, he headed the Risk, IT and Compliance functions of the bank at various points.